IMPORTANT: Even as postal services resume, delays in mail delivery are expected. Access your benefits online. Visit our guide for help.

 share

-Heart disease
+Heart health and disease

-We are here to help support your journey with trusted information about heart disease, public resources for promoting heart health and managing a heart condition.
+We're here to help support your journey with trusted information about heart disease, public resources for promoting heart health and managing a heart condition.
 We'll also share how your Alberta Blue Cross® benefits can support you.

 Please be aware, this website is not intended to diagnose, treat or replace professional medical advice.
 If you or someone you know is experiencing a medical emergency, call 911 immediately or visit the emergency room.

-We are here to help support your journey with trusted information about heart disease, public resources for promoting heart health and managing a heart condition.
+We're here to help support your journey with trusted information about heart disease, public resources for promoting heart health and managing a heart condition.
 We'll also share how your Alberta Blue Cross® benefits can support you.

 Please be aware, this website is not intended to diagnose, treat or replace professional medical advice.
 If you or someone you know is experiencing a medical emergency, call 911 immediately or visit the emergency room.